timseoaudit/timseoaudit/README.md

 - 👋 Hi, I’m @timseoaudit
-- 👀 I’m interested in Chess, Squash, Emergency Medicine and started Coding with Codecademy
+- 👀 I’m interested in Chess, Squash, Emergency Medicine and Mobile App Development
-- 🌱 I’m currently learning HTML, CSS and JS for front-end development.
-I did learn some Python basics in the past.
+- 🌱 I’m currently focused on Swift and Flutter development for mobile apps with firebase backend.
+I did learn some Python, HTML, CSS and JS with REACT in the past.
-- 💞️ I’m looking to collaborate on beginner friendly projects to learn and grow.
-This is all new to me and i am more confused than i like to admit.
+- 💞️ I’m looking to collaborate on projects to learn and grow in my.
-- 📫 How to reach me?
-I guess best way is to reach me here
+- 📫 The best way to reach out to me is either here or via timseoaudit@gmail.com

-  I plan to publish all my Codecademy Projects so I can see my Progress but also can share with other people what I did archive so far.
+  I plan to publish most of my private Projects so I can share my Progress.

 <!---
 timseoaudit/timseoaudit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.